-Hello and happy Wednesday!
-We were blessed with some lovely rain yesterday, so it’s truly a beautiful May day here in southern Nevada today!
-I’m currently sewing Dresden quilt blocks and thought it might be fun to share some tips on these blocks here!
+Hello, friends!
+Today I’m sharing Dresden Quilt Block Tips and Ideas.
+I love sewing Dresden quilt blocks and thought it might be fun to share some tips on these blocks here!

 Dresden quilt blocks are one of my favorite blocks to make.
 They are the perfect block to make when you want to use all of the fabrics in one collection, and they are also a terrific scrap quilt block.
 The Dresden block is also a pretty quick block to construct–looking much more complicated than it really is!